LappleApple/awesome-leading-and-managing/Culture.md

 - [Lessons from 7 Highly Successful Software Engineering Cultures](https://techbeacon.com/lessons-7-highly-successful-software-engineering-cultures) - by Mitch Pronschinske.
 Takeaway: Common themes across these seven engineering cultures include removing everything that hinders productivity; having as few rules as possible; hiring adults; having smaller teams and shorter projects; being kind and modest; not focusing on blaming, and focusing on learning from mistakes.
 Dan Pink's autonomy, mastery, and purpose are also common themes.
 Diversity is also important for some of these companies because, as research shows, diverse teams are more effective than homogeneous ones.

-- [Let’s Talk About Your Plan to Run A Consequence-Free Company](https://mfbt.ca/lets-talk-about-your-plan-to-run-a-consequence-free-company-72ff4a095fec) - by Johnathan Nightingale.
+- [Let’s Talk About Your Plan to Run a Consequence-Free Company](https://mfbt.ca/lets-talk-about-your-plan-to-run-a-consequence-free-company-72ff4a095fec) - by Johnathan Nightingale.
 Takeaway: "The failure to be basically decent, and to build an organization that values decency, builds up.
 Like technical debt, it comes more from ignorance and expediency than malice.
 Some leaders are sociopaths, no doubt, but I think most would insist that they aren’t trying to make things awful.
 They just never bothered to give enough of a shit to make them better."

 - [Nails in the Coffin: Why a Flat Organizational Structure Fails](https://getlighthouse.com/blog/flat-organizational-structure-fails/) - by Lighthouse.
 Takeaway: GitHub, Zappos, Medium and others have abandoned flat hierarchies because you can’t manage everyone yourself; they slow things down; unspoken lines of communication and decision making form; you miss or become overwhelmed by problems; you waste time re-inventing the wheel; important decisions can become a mess.
 Instead of flat hierarchy, develop your leaders instead.